ChuckPa/PlexDBRepair/README.md

   After DB tasks are completed, and you've exited the container,  restart it normally through your normal 'docker start' mechanism.

+  If your container (Image) supports start/stop ,  it will be shown in the menu for you to use.
+  If not,  you'll need to disable health checks before safely running this tool.

 ### Undo

   Undo allows you to "Undo" the last Import, Repair, Replace, or Vacuum command.